zli867/DataFusion/README.md

 * DataWithholdingCMAQ.py: an example for doing 5-fold cross-validations under site-wise and random withholding strategies on CMAQ simulations.

 * DataWithholdingGC.py: an example for doing 5-fold cross-validations under site-wise and random withholding strategies on GC simulations.

+* DataWithholdingWRFChem.py: an example for doing 5-fold cross-validations under site-wise and random withholding strategies on WRF-Chem simulations.

 * data
     * geo: includes a US shapefile for plotting figures.